|Policies > Preparation of Thesis or Dissertation

 In some departments, students may not begin research prior to admission to candidacy without the approval of an advisor.
 The thesis or dissertation must present evidence of a mastery of the literature in an area of study, a significant contribution to knowledge, and the ability to conduct independent research.

 Every thesis, dissertation or other research project involving the use of Human subjects must be approved by the Committee for the Protection of Human Subjects before research is started.
 Students should consult their faculty advisors for information.
 For additional information or an application form, contact the Office of Research Policies, Compliance and Committees, 316 Ezekiel W. Cullen Building, (713) 743-9204.

 The final draft of the thesis or dissertation must be completed and submitted to the advisory committee as early as stipulated by the committee, but no later than the deadlines specified in the academic calendar.

 As a general rule, the format and style of presentation should conform to the most acceptable standards of scientific and scholarly writing in the discipline.
 For instances in which this general rule is an inadequate guide, reference should be made to a style manual approved by the college or department.

 Before preparing the thesis or dissertation, the student should obtain a copy of the guide for the preparation and submission of theses and dissertations from the appropriate college office.

-It is recommended that any future publication (article or book) include a note indicating that the material is, or is based upon, a thesis or dissertation submitted in partial fulfillment of the requirements for the designated degree at the University of Houston.
+Any published article or book should include a note indicating that the material is, or is based upon, a thesis or dissertation submitted in partial fulfillment of the requirements for the designated degree at the University of Houston.